-Emergency contraception (EC) is available in Sweden: LNG EC, UPA EC, and the use of IUD for EC are included in national policies for family planning, and local pharmacies, hospitals, and family planning clinics distribute EC.
-LNG EC and UPA EC are available free of charge from youth clinics, and copper IUDs may also be provided free of charge depending on the area.
+Emergency contraception (EC) is available in Sweden: LNG EC, UPA EC, and the use of the Cu-IUD for EC are included in national policies for family planning.
+Local pharmacies, hospitals, and family planning clinics distribute EC pills, which and also be bought in non-pharamcy outlets.
+LNG EC and UPA EC are available free of charge from youth clinics, and Cu-IUDs may also be provided free of charge depending on the area.

 - Sexual & reproductive health background information

 - Guidelines & common practices